icerockdev/moko-template/README.md

 ### Setup your own ApplicationId

-In `android-app/build.gradle.kts` change `org.example.app` at line:
+In `android-app/build.gradle.kts` change `org.example.app` in the following line:
 ```kotlin
 applicationId = "org.example.app"
 ```
-In ios-app change `Bundle Identifier` in Xcode project settings.
+In ios-app change `Bundle Identifier` in the Xcode project settings.

 ## Contributing

-All development (both new features and bug fixes) is performed in `develop` branch.
-This way `master` sources always contain sources of the most recently released version.
-Please send PRs with bug fixes to `develop` branch.
-Fixes to documentation in markdown files are an exception to this rule.
-They are updated directly in `master`.
+All development of template is performed in the `master` branch.
+Please send PRs with bug fixes to the `master` branch.

-The `develop` branch is pushed to `master` during release.

-More detailed guide for contributers see in [contributing guide](CONTRIBUTING.md).
+Please refer to the [contributing guide](CONTRIBUTING.md) for more details.

 ## License